Flags: Country Days Tracker app icon

 The things every flag-theory traveller asks first.

-What does Flags: Tax Residency do?
+What does Flags: Country Days Tracker do?

 How does it count my days without GPS?